The best headphones in the world have been discounted ahead of Prime Day

 As we said, we weren't sure we'd see a discount on these headphones so soon - so the fact they're down from £350 to nearly £300 is something of a surprise.
 Worth grabbing now if you know they're for you.

-(Not in the US?
+(Not in the UK?
 Scroll down for today's best Sony WH-1000XM4 deals in your region.)

 Sony WH-1000XM4: